Free Quote

 - On average, the UK household uses 500 glass bottles and jars every year.

-- Glass can be recycled unlimited amounts of times without losing its quality.
+- Glass can be recycled an unlimited number of times without losing its quality.

-- Glass is unable to decompose, putting a significant strain on landfill.
+- Glass is unable to decompose, putting a significant strain on landfills.

-- It’s estimated more than 28 billion glass jars and bottles end up in landfill every year.
+- It’s estimated that more than 28 billion glass jars and bottles end up in landfills every year.

-- It consumes less energy to recycle glass than producing it from raw materials.
+- It consumes less energy to recycle glass than to produce it from raw materials.

 - Finland and Switzerland recycle 90% of their glass bottles and jars.